-14. ESG-related factors may have a direct, and potentially substantial, financial impact on savings and well-being of pension fund members, particularly in the longer term.
-Therefore, for the purpose of this document ESG factors will be considered as a subset of financial factors.
+ESG-related factors may have a direct, and potentially substantial, financial impact on the savings and well-being of pension fund members, particularly in the longer term.
+While they have both financial and non-financial components and in this respect are thus "hybrid" factors, for the purpose of this document ESG factors will be considered as a subset of financial factors.

-Examples of ESG risks and opportunities
+Examples of ESG risks

-15. Environmental risks may represent physical risks that stem from the direct impact of natural catastrophes such as earthquakes or floods, climate change, greenhouse gas emissions, renewable energy, resource depletion, including water waste and pollution and deforestation on physical environment and individuals.
+Environmental risks may represent physical risks that stem from the direct impact of natural catastrophes such as earthquakes or floods, climate change, greenhouse gas emissions, renewable energy, resource depletion, including water waste and pollution and deforestation on the physical environment and individuals.
 These may, for example, affect resource availability, disrupt or damage supply chains, or damage property and assets as a result of severe weather (droughts, floods, storms, change of sea and water levels, deforestation, waste and pollution, etc.).
-They may also relate to transition risks that stem from the much wider set of changes in policy, law, markets, technology, investor sentiment and prices due to the transition towards a low-carbon economy.22 Transition risks may therefore materialise themselves in re-pricing of carbon-intensive assets and reallocation of capital, adversely affecting asset owners and managers, including pension funds.
-A third group of risks related to climate change are liability risks that may affect insurers, governments and government agencies23 due to legal or moral responsibility to cover financial losses caused by climate-change-induced events.
-Environmental issues may also provide opportunities such as access to new markets and new technologies.24
+They may also relate to transition risks that stem from the much wider set of changes in policy, law, markets, technology, investor sentiment and prices due to the transition towards a low-carbon economy.24 Transition risks may